GSA/digitalgov.gov/content/posts/2014-03-05-github-for-government-recap.md

 ---
+url: /2014/03/05/github-for-government-recap/
 date: 2014-03-05 11:11:39 -0400
-title: 'GitHub for Government Recap'
+title: GitHub for Government Recap
 summary: 'As the definition of &ldquo;developer&rdquo; has grown and expanded, GitHub has become a place where anyone can do simple collaboration.
-It’s a&nbsp;free social network that tracks changes to any data, not just code, where stakeholders and developers can work on the same data simultaneously.
+It&rsquo;s a&nbsp;free social network that tracks changes to any data, not just code, where stakeholders and developers can work on the same data simultaneously.
 Project Open Data, a cross-agency initiative developed by the White House,'
-authors: [andreanocesigritz]
+authors:
+  - andreanocesigritz
 categories:
   - Code
   - Data